 Big City Bread Cafe: This place has grown on me.
 It’s a simple menu, but the food is tasty, portions are generous and the outdoor space is nice.
 They do a great job with catering.

 Cafe Racer: Donuts.
 Biscuits.
+About 10 miles out of town.
+The single best food experience in Athens.
 Believe the hype.

 Heirloom Cafe and Fresh Market: We like this farm-to-table restaurant for brunch, although I must admit I haven’t been in a while.
+Update: I went for lunch recently (5/28/22).
+The food was tasty, but the kitchen was very slow and service was not especially good.

 Tamez: Breakfast burritos.
 See above.